norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/jobs/index.md

   development of the business
 * Taking shared responsibility for the mundane, but necessary, tasks like cleaning up, washing up and maintenance.
-* Working co-operatively with other members.
+* Working co-operatively with other members, including attending managment meetings.
 * Anything else that should arise - we're a new business so new challenges are a reasonably regular occurrence!

-You won't need to do all these things right away, but you will need to be able to contribute to some of them from the beginning and be willing to learn the rest.
+__You won't need to do all these things right away, but you will need to be able to contribute to some of them from the beginning and be willing to learn the rest.__

 We're looking for someone who wants to do more than just mend bikes, but is also interested in becoming a full and active member of our Co-operative with joint